-Most of you know that 5 years ago this past September, I was diagnosed with follicular lymphoma.
+Let me tell you my story- Most of you may know that 5 years ago this past September, I was diagnosed with follicular lymphoma.
 After 6 months of chemo, I ran/walked my first Monument Avenue 10k in Richmond (thanks to my niece Laurie's suggestion and organization).
 I was joined by Laurie, my brother-in-law Kelly, and two of my nephews, Aaron and Blake, as well as Joan, and the very first TEAM HAYDEN completed that cold, cold race and raised money for the Massey Cancer Center at VCU.
-Little did we know that Massey Cancer Center would save my life that same year...
+I did not know that Massey Cancer Center would save my life that same year...

 Three months later, my oncologist told us that my cancer had morphed into a very aggressive diffuse large B cell lymphoma.
 Without a stem cell transplant, he said that my life expectancy would be 2 years...

 I checked into Massey Cancer Center at VCU Hospital in November 2015 and had the stem cell transplant right around Thanksgiving.
 I was out of the hospital in December and able to come home December 30th.

 Since that time my scans have been good and my remission has continued.
 And so has TEAM HAYDEN!
 We have run the race every year and will do so again this year on September 26, 2020.